 That physical presence matters more than it might in a newer city.
 Tel Aviv's premium hotel market has expanded considerably over recent decades, adding large-footprint international brands and design-led boutique properties in roughly equal measure.
 The The Norman Tel Aviv and Hotel Montefiore occupy a similar historical-restoration niche, while the David InterContinental Tel Aviv and The David Kempinski Tel Aviv represent the large-scale international-brand end.
 The Drisco competes with neither of those cohorts on their own terms.
 Its value proposition rests on historical provenance, a manageable scale, and an interior language that runs old-world and modern simultaneously.

-Get Exclusive Access →Inside the Rooms: Old-World Form, Contemporary Function
+Inside the Rooms: Old-World Form, Contemporary Function

 The editorial angle on any serious heritage hotel eventually comes down to how honestly it handles the tension between preservation and comfort.
 Buildings of this age carry proportions, ceiling heights, and material palettes that modern hotels rarely replicate, and the temptation is either to over-restore into museum territory or to gut the interior entirely and install a contemporary fit-out that erases what made the address worth keeping.
 The Drisco's design approach, described in its own positioning as a marriage of old-world and modern-day sensibility, sits between those poles.

 Rooms in hotels of this type tend to reward the guest who selects carefully.
 In a restored building where structural constraints vary floor by floor, the difference between a standard room and a superior or suite category is often more significant than in purpose-built modern hotels, where every floor is identical.
 At The Drisco, that logic applies: guests who have stayed across multiple categories consistently note that the upper-category rooms capture the building's architectural character more fully, with details that disappear in the smaller configurations.
-The hotel holds a 4.7 Google rating from 1,061 reviews, a score that, at that volume, reflects consistent delivery rather than a cluster of enthusiastic early adopters.

 The bathroom is a useful diagnostic in heritage hotels.
 Original buildings of this period were not designed with en-suite bathrooms in mind, and retrofit solutions vary enormously in execution.
 A property that has invested seriously in its rooms tends to show it in the bathroom specification first, since that is where the gap between expectation and reality is most visible.
-The Drisco's positioning at the leading of Tel Aviv's boutique tier implies a standard consistent with its rate, which opens from US$326 per night.
+The Drisco's positioning at the top of Tel Aviv's boutique tier implies a standard consistent with its rate, which opens from US$326 per night.

 The Restaurant: A National Reference Point